List of Totally Spies! characters: Britney

-Britney Mills is introduced in the season 2 episode "Alex Quits" as a new teenage WOOHP spy.
+Britney is introduced in the season 2 episode "Alex Quits" as a new teenage WOOHP spy.
 She has long dark blue hair, violet eyes, an olive complexion, and also dons a blue catsuit.
-Like with Sam, Clover and Alex, she is also a fashion savvy and boy-crazy girl as any other girl can do and is a beautiful girl like the other three.
+Like Sam, Clover and Alex, she is also as fashion savvy and boy-crazy as any other girl can be and is beautiful like the other three.
 She quickly befriends Clover when she says that she is the captain of her high school's cheerleading squad, and Sam when she says she loves playing chess; however, her introduction to WOOHP and her immediate competence and leadership as an agent makes Alex jealous.
 Following the completion of the mission, Jerry announces that she has completed her training, and deploys her to another branch.
 She reappears in the season 3 episode "Escape from WOOHP Island" where she is forced on land on a prisoner's island, but is rescued by the girls as they team up again to re-capture the villains.
 She reveals that she has two agent co-workers, both of whom are good-looking guys.

 Following Britney's appearance on "WOOHP Island", producer David Michel noted she would reappear in some special episodes.
 In the season 5 episode "Virtual Stranger" she gets stuck in a virtual simulation as the result of an accident, causing a cyber demon using her as a host to manifest as three incarcerated villains in the real world.
 After being freed by the spy girls, she transfers to Mali-U for three more episodes, causing Alex to become jealous of her again.
 In the episode "WOOHPersize-me", the four girls (including Britney herself) discover that a new exercise trend has been going around campus, and it involves moves taught at WOOHP.
 Jerry has them track down who's responsible.
 "Evil Hotel", Britney and Alex become friends again, having common interests such as their favorite movie actor who they are assigned to protect.
 Britney is assigned to WOOHP Australia and partnered with Blaine, much to Clover's disdain.
 She returns in the multi-episode finale "Totally Dunzo" as one of the spies captured by Mr. X.

 Britney makes a guest appearance in an episode of The Amazing Spiez where she is abducted by the spiez' nanny.

-Carmen Ramirez
+Carmen Casoy

 Carmen (voiced by Katie Leigh) is Alex's mom.
 She has a darker skin/eye tone and originally her hair was dark brown but has since appeared the same color as Alex's.
 Her main goal and focus is for Alex to get a boyfriend.
 Carmen made an appearance in the Season 2 episode "Mommies Dearest", the Season 4 episode "Alex Gets Schooled", and her final appearance in the Season 4 finale "Totally Busted".
 During her short duration as a spy, her catsuit is royal blue.
 At the end of that episode, she becomes an official spy.
 She looks identical to her daughter Alex.